adamfowleruk/spring-adsb/aircraft-monitor-java/README.md

 ## Copyright and Licensing

-All code and material is copyright Pivotal Inc all rights reserved, and licensed under the Apache 2 license unless otherwise stated.
+All code and material is copyright VMware Inc all rights reserved, and licensed under the Apache 2 license unless otherwise stated.

-The contents of the src/main/resources/static folder are from the mutability version of the dump1090 application available at https://github.com/mutability/dump1090 and are licensed under the GPL V2 License.
+The contents of the aircraft-monitor-java/src/main/resources/static folder are from the mutability version of the dump1090 application available at https://github.com/mutability/dump1090 and are licensed under the GPL V2 License.
 These files are copied verbatim and have not been modified.

 ## Support statement